 - The federal Housing Choice Voucher Program, known as Section 8

-- Role of the Police, Inspections and Community Services
+- Role of the Police, Inspections and Community Engagement

-Instruction is provided by the Police department, Inspections and Community Services divisions, City Attorney's Office, Triangle Apartment Association, Blue Ridge Properties Corporation, Raleigh Housing Authority and Hatch, Little & Bunn LLP.
+Instruction is provided by the Police department, Inspections and Community Engagement divisions, City Attorney's Office, Triangle Apartment Association, Blue Ridge Properties Corporation, Raleigh Housing Authority and Hatch, Little & Bunn LLP.